 General Rule for Course Equivalencies

-For example, a freshman composition skills course is offered by 59 different postsecondary institutions.
+For example, a freshman composition skills course is offered by 84 different public and nonpublic postsecondary institutions.
 Each institution uses "ENC_101" to identify its freshman composition skills course.
 The level code is the first digit and represents the year in which students normally take the course at a specific institution.
 In the SCNS taxonomy, "ENC" means "English Composition," the century digit "1" represents "Freshman Composition," the decade digit "0" represents "Freshman Composition Skills," and the unit digit "1" represents "Freshman Composition Skills I."

 In the sciences and certain other areas, a "C" or "L" after the course number is known as a lab indicator.
 The "C" represents a combined lecture and laboratory course that meets in the same place at the same time.
 The "L" represents a laboratory course or the laboratory part of a course that has the same prefix and course number but meets at a different time or place.